 - If you buy a slip for a good price in an area that is in demand, you can easily rent the slip if you’re going off cruising for a few months at a time (bonus: the rent you collect may cover your annual maintenance fees).

-- Your investment is a good one when the cost and maintenance fees are within your budget, and you have reasonable expectation that the slip will appreciate in value.
+- Your investment is a good one when the cost and maintenance fees are within your budget, and you have reasonable expectations that the slip will appreciate in value.

 - If demand is rising for slips in your area, then owning yours protects you against limited supply; and it is, therefore, a good investment.

-Some people will also consider renting or leasing a dry slip, nicknamed a “rackomininium,” or a wet slip, called a “dockominium.”
-Some of the latter allow you access to marina amenities such as eateries or leisure activities like golf or swimming.
+Some people will also consider renting or leasing a dry slip, nicknamed a “rackomininiumk,” or a wet slip, called a “dockominium.”
+Some of the latter allows you access to marina amenities such as eateries or leisure activities like golf or swimming.
 As with all real estate transactions, a market analysis is going to help you decide what your best investment strategy will be.
 Location, convenience, amenities, and supply and demand are all going to be market drivers.
+All of these factors should be considered in the total annual cost of your yacht with fuel, insurance, and crew if needed.

 How well is your yacht or boat protected while docked?
 Call the marine insurance professionals at Global Marine Insurance to review your coverage and discuss policy options with the best insurance carriers in the business.
 We specialize in recreational and commercial boats, ranging from yachts and sailboats to passenger boats and commercial fleets.